alfredgamulo/CTFdeets/README.md

 `meterpreter > help`
 * find all the commands you can do while connected to a system with a meterpreter shell

+`meterpreter > hashdump`
+* try to crack the passwords, or try to "pass the hash"